 Collection and transfer services are capital-intensive and highly mechanized employing standardized collection vehicles, compactors and containers and providing collection rates in the range of 90 per cent and collection services to most urban and even rural medical areas.
 Source separation and subsequent collection of recyclables is governed by regulation and is facilitated by the provision of colour-coded bins or bags or by the establishment of area recycling centers.
 Whilst a significant number of big cities in Malaysia continue to retain parts of the collection process within their direct municipal control, many others have contracted to private sector waste collection firms and have made private sector trade and industrial establishments responsible for the collection and disposal of their own solid waste including those from health facilities.
 In some of the cities, biomedical waste collection and transfer tend to be labour-intensive and are undertaken by personnel directly employed by the municipal authorities.
 Waste collection is undertaken using low-levels of mechanization with handcarts and tractor-trailers being used to collect waste from communal bins and dumping areas (CAP's Malaysia Country Report, 2001, p.1).
+This strategic approach to waste collection has demonstrated effective approach of improving communal participation in waste management (Maruthai, et al. 2011; Ambali et al. 2012).

 In some cities, decentralized pre-collection has proven effective in achieving increased collection rates.
 In large urban cities such as Kuala Lumpur, transfer stations are used as a means of gathering waste from a sub-division of the city in order to compact the waste for maximizing transportation efficiency and then transferring the waste to larger haulage vehicles for delivery to the disposal sites.
 In addition, transfer stations often serve as material recovery centers where recyclables are separated for reuse/recycling.
 Increasingly, collection services are being privatized.
 In most of the states in Malaysia, collection services are now contracted out to private waste collection companies and the practice is gaining momentum.
-In Malaysia, as elsewhere, the main motivation for privatization of waste collection of any types is cost saving.
+In Malaysia, as elsewhere, the main motivation for privatization of waste collection of any types is cost saving(Maruthai, et al, 2011; Ambali et al. 2012).

-(c) Private Sector Initiative
+Private Sector Initiative

-In Malaysia, the privatization of waste management commenced in 1997 with a privatization policy oriented towards reducing the Government's financial and administrative burden; promoting competition, increasing the role of the private sector in nation building and providing opportunities to meeting the targeted new economic policy.
+In Malaysia, the privatization of waste management commenced in 1997 with a privatization policy oriented towards reducing the Government's financial and administrative burden; promoting competition, increasing the role of the private sector in nation building and providing opportunities to meeting the targeted new economic policy(Ambali, 2007).
 The rationale for the privatization of biomedical waste management services and all other types is mainly economic.
 Evidence seems to indicate that public provision is more costly and frequently unsatisfactory due to the inefficiency and rigidity of public bodies.
 Privatization basically involves the transfer of management responsibility and/or ownership from the public to the private sector and has proven to be a powerful means of improving the efficiency of some biomedical waste management services such as collection, haulage, and disposal.
 Such initiatives have been led by direct partnerships between the local community and the private sector in the management of wastes from all sources.
 Privatization is seen as an effective and efficient way to improve the quality of biomedical waste management (United Nations Commission for Asia and The Pacific [UNESCAP], 2000).
-Three concessionaires namely Radicare (M) Sdn Bhd, Faber Medi Serve (M) and Pantai Medivest Ddn Bhd have been appointed by the Ministry of Health to help improve the management and of public health care service (Malaysia Environmental Industry, 2010) in terms of waste collection, transportation and disposal system.
-They have generated almost RM 200 million by managing almost 16 000 tonnes of biomedical waste in the year 2009 (see: Malaysia Environmental Industry, 2010).
+Three concessionaires namely Radicare (M) SdnBhd, Faber Medi Serve (M) and PantaiMedivestDdnBhd have been appointed by the Ministry of Health to help improve the management and of public health care service (Malaysia Environmental Industry, 2010) in terms of waste collection, transportation and disposal system.
+They have generated almost RM 200 million by managing almost 16 000 tonnes of biomedical waste in the year 2009 (Malaysia Environmental Industry, 2010).